What is a Milk Frother?

 Piston/Direct lever machines and manual frothing pitchers offer a couple of key advantages over their more high-tech counterparts.
 First is price.
 They tend to be a lot cheaper than their automatic cousins.

-Second, and perhaps more importantly is the fact that they are portable.
+Second, and perhaps more important is the fact that they are portable.
 You can take them with you wherever you go, and they can be used even when the power’s out.
 While that may not matter very often, the first time you’re snowed in for several days without any lights, you’ll be thanking your lucky stars you’ve got a low-tech specialty coffee solution!

-Fortunately, learning how to use a handheld milk frother is easy, but the process itself is somewhat time consuming.
+Fortunately, learning how to use a handheld milk frother is easy, but the process itself is somewhat time-consuming.
 We’ll outline the steps in this section so you know exactly what you’re in for!

 Before we do that, and in order to leave no stone unturned, we’ll take a brief side stop and answer the question, “what is a frothing pitcher?”

 Simply put, it’s the container you place the milk inside for frothing.
+How to Froth Milk With a Frother.

-What Is a Frothing Pitcher?
+What is a Frothing Pitcher?

-A frothing pitcher is a container used to froth or steam milk as part of the creation of any specialty coffee drink that lists milk, cream, or foam as part of the recipe (so cappuccino and latte style drinks).
+A frothing pitcher is a container used to froth or steam milk as part of the creation of any specialty coffee drink that lists milk, cream, or foam as part of the recipe (so cappuccino and latte-style drinks).

-They come in all shapes and sizes, and are made from a variety of materials, although stainless steel frothing pitchers are widely regarded as being best-in-class.
+They come in all shapes and sizes and are made from a variety of materials, although stainless steel frothing pitchers are widely regarded as being best-in-class.

 Size-wise, if your espresso maker didn’t come with one that was designed specifically for your machine, the most crucial consideration is to get one properly sized to whatever machine you have.